tensquare2443/meteor/README.md

-**Meteor Impact Visualization App**
+# Meteor Impact Visualization App

-View and interact with a map of the largest meteorite impacts recorded  in history.
-Scroll to zoom.
-Hosted live on Heroku: http://disastrous-street.surge.sh/
+**View the app here**: https://meteor-62.surge.sh/

 Built with: D3, SASS

+Hover over a circle on the world map for information about that particular meteorite.
+You can also zoom in & out with your mouse.